andrewstepanets/Space-test-1/README.md

 ## 🌐 Online Demo

-You can view the live demo of the application on Netlify:
+You can view the live demo of the application on Netlify: [Online Demo](https://space-test-1.netlify.app/)